GoogleCloudPlatform/cloud-hackathons/faq/template-student-guide.md

 *The challenge description and details go here.
 This should NOT be step-by-step but rather a simple stating of the technical goals of the challenge.
 If this is more than 2-3 paragraphs, it's likely you are not doing it right.*

 *Optionally, you may provide learning resources and/or tips and code snippets in the sections below.
-These are meant  as learning aids for the attendees to help them complete the challenge and maintain momentum as they may fall behind the rest of their squad cohorts.*
+These are meant  as learning aids for the attendees to help them complete the challenge and maintain momentum as they may fall behind the rest of their team cohorts.*

 **Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Fusce commodo nulla elit, vitae scelerisque lorem maximus eu.
 Nulla vitae ante turpis.
 Etiam tincidunt venenatis mauris, ac volutpat augue rutrum sed.
 Vivamus dignissim est sed dolor luctus aliquet.
 Vestibulum cursus turpis nec finibus commodo.
 Vivamus venenatis accumsan neque non lacinia.
 Sed maximus sodales varius.
 Proin eu nulla nunc.
 Proin scelerisque ipsum in massa tincidunt venenatis.
 Nulla eget interdum nunc, in vehicula risus.
 Etiam rutrum purus non eleifend lacinia.
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Sed quis vestibulum risus.
 Maecenas eu eros sit amet ligula consectetur pellentesque vel quis nisi.**